EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

-# Privacy and Data Protection in Emerging Scenarios
-## Privacy and integrity of queries and computations
+# Privacy and integrity of queries and computations

 slide 2/76

-### Access and pattern confidentiality
+## Access and pattern confidentiality
 Guaranteeing privacy of outsourced data entails protecting the confidentiality of the data (content confidentiality) as well as of the accesses to them:
 - **access confidentiality**: confidentiality of the fact that an access aims at a specific data;
 - **pattern confidentiality**: confidentiality of the fact that two accesses aim at the same data.

-#### Approaches for protecting data accesses
+### Approaches for protecting data accesses
 - **Private Information Retrieval** (**PIR**) proposals;
 - **oblivious traversal of tree-structured data/indexes**;
 - **pyramid-shaped database layout of Oblivious RAM**;